masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 With Pro, you can also show product based on WooCommerce Category. <a href="https://cf7addons.com/preview/categorized-product/">Click Here</a> to check live preview.

+= Contact form 7 Global Form Styler =

+With Pro, you can style all your form from one place.
+Completely style all the form without a single line of css code.

+= Contact form 7 Conditional Field Pro  =

+Advanced Conditional Logic for Range Slider, Star Rating Field, Country Dropdown, IP Geolocation etc.

+= Contact form 7 Whatsapp Integration + CF7 Tag Support  =

+Tag support for CF7 fields to be used on redirect URL to pass data.
+You can also pass submission data to Whatsapp.
+For example, you can add tag support like this https://yourdomain.com/?name=[your-name] and the name field will be passed to Whatsapp or wherever you want to pass.

 = More Pro Addons Coming Soon =

 Each month we have targets to introduce atleast 1 new Pro Addons.